redislabs-training/ru203/README.md

 docker exec -it redis-search-2 redis-cli
 ```

-Then paste in the index creation commands.
+Then paste in the index creation commands (see the next section for details).

 ## Option 2: Build RediSearch from source